uqlibrary/technology-training/OSM/OpenStreetMap.md

 **QuickMapServices** also offers alternative renderings of OSM data.
 Install the plugin and search for "openstreetmap".

-## Shapefiles
+## Vector data

-To get an actual shapefile, we can go to the OSM website and click "export".
+To get vector data into QGIS, we can go to the OSM website and click "export".

 We can then drag and drop this file into our layers.

-### Useful plugins
+The issues with this are:

+- We get all the features at once
+- The attribute table of the features is very messy

+There is a better way to get exactly what we're looking for.

-#### QuickOSM
+### QuickOSM

 We can also use a QGIS plugin called "QuickOSM".
 After installing it, you can go to "Vector > Quick OSM" and create a query to pull in vector data.

 For example, try querrying the `building` key on the current extent of the map.

+### Finding libraries in Brisbane

+Let's try looking for libraries in Brisbane.
+How do different suburbs differ in access to libraries?

 ## OSM links